 - Marion Knott Studios Lot – 283 N. Cypress Street — Available All Day

 The Event Parking Map indicates parking locations in reference to the main campus grounds.
-The California’s Gold Exhibit and Huell Howser Archives are located in the Leatherby Libraries, south of the Lastinger Structure (marked “LA”).
+The California’s Gold Exhibit and Huell Howser Archives are located in the Leatherby Libraries, south of the Anderson Parking Structure (marked “AN”).

 As for street parking, streets adjacent to the campus are reserved for Orange resident-only permit parking.
 Chapman University parking permits do not allow street parking privileges.
 The city permitted blocks are marked with red and white signs.
 Curb-side parking is only allowed if the curb borders a university-owned building and it is not street-sweeping day.